-If reservations are expressed by committee members, the chair of the committee will ensure that the reservations are communicated to the student and the Dean of the Graduate School by signing and submitting the ballot to the Graduate School.
-The student and the advisor are jointly responsible for ensuring that the thesis is modified to address the committee's reservations.
-Once the thesis has been modified, the student passes the examination, and the student will be recommended for award of the degree.
+If reservations are expressed by committee members, the chair of the committee will ensure that the reservations are communicated to the student and the Dean by signing and submitting the ballot to the Graduate School office.
+The student and the advisor are jointly responsible for ensuring that the thesis/dissertation is modified to address the committee's reservations.